Spoiler Warning: Though there are no major spoilers, minor spoilers may still be present for a few of the titles on this list.

 Number 15: Tony Hawk’s Pro Skater 1 + 2 (PC, PlayStation 4, and Xbox One, 2020)

 A full remake of the definitive skateboarding game is hard to pass up!
 In the Dreamcast era, Tony Hawk’s Pro Skater launched an entire genre of skating games, and its amazing soundtrack is a nostalgic hit of late ’90s/early ’00s punk rock.
 The remade version, which you can pick up on Switch and the two new consoles later this year, is great fun, and has managed to do something rare for a remake: genuinely recapture the look and feel of the original title.
 Obviously the visuals are brought up-to-date, but the feel of the game and the way tricks are performed are fantastic.
 I was able to slip right back into playing as if I’d never put the Dreamcast controller down!

 So that’s it.
 Fifteen games that I think are worth your time this Spring.

-There are plenty of fun titles on the horizon, but some of the ones I was most looking forward to – like Kena: Bridge of Spirits and Hogwarts Legacy – have recently been delayed, prompting me to look at my library and put together this list.
+There are plenty of fun titles on the horizon, but some of the ones I was most looking forward to – like Kena: Bridge of Spirits – have recently been delayed, prompting me to look at my library and put together this list.

 I hope this has inspired you to find something to play over the next few weeks!
 If not, stay tuned because there will be plenty more gaming-related articles here on the website.
 Happy gaming!